schartrand77/mkw2/README.md

 - Set `BASE_URL` to the public URL users will visit and `JWT_SECRET` to a long random string.
 - Define `ADMIN_EMAIL` / `ADMIN_PASSWORD` to seed the first admin user (created on first start).
 - Optional: add Stripe keys (`STRIPE_SECRET_KEY`, `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`) for payments and SMTP settings for verification emails.
+- Optional: if you expose a direct hostname (bypassing Cloudflare/Tunnels) for uploads, enter it under Admin > Site Settings > Uploads so the UI can post large files straight to that path.

 Brand it for your shop
 - Set `NEXT_PUBLIC_BRAND_NAME` to your print service's public name (e.g., `NEXT_PUBLIC_BRAND_NAME="Print Foundry"`).